pellcorp/creality-wiki/docs/faq.md

 Then make a few changes to `advanced_nozzle_cleaner.cfg`:

-!!! danger
+!!! warning

-    You must replace any `M106 P0` references with just `M106` as `P0` is not supported to reference the part fan, and worked in the past quite by accident.
+    You must replace any `M106 P0` references with just `M106` as `P0` is not supported to reference the part fan.
+In order to mitigate performance issues that were causing klipper to crash with a move queue overflow we had to migrate from `[fan_generic part]` to `[fan]` for the part fan.
+M106 P argument still works for chamber and auxiliary like before.

 You need to disable this: